MicrosoftDocs/mixed-reality/mrtk-unity/features/spatial-awareness/scene-understanding.md

 ### Scene Understanding sample scene

-Open the scene file in `Examples/Experimental/SceneUnderstanding/Scenes/SceneUnderstandingExample.unity` and press play!
+In Unity, use the Project Explorer to open the scene file in `Examples/Experimental/SceneUnderstanding/Scenes/SceneUnderstandingExample.unity` and press play!

 The scene demonstrates the following: